Crispy Ranch Potatoes

 A white plate with sliced, roasted ranch potatoes garnished with chopped parsley.
 A wooden spoon, striped cloth, and a bunch of parsley are in the background.

 Is there a picky eater in your family?
-Can’t get them to eat their veggies or are they always picking at their food?
-Then you’ve got to try these roasted ranch potatoes.
-The taters are coated in tangy ranch seasoning mix, giving them tons of flavor.
+Can’t get them to eat their veggies, or are they always picking at their food?
+If getting your kids to eat is a struggle, sprinkle their food with ranch seasoning.

 A close-up view of multiple roasted ranch potato halves garnished with chopped parsley, arranged on a white surface.